Light in painting: Optics

-Light (from the Latin lux, lucis) is an electromagnetic radiation with a wavelength between 380 nm and 750 nm, the part of the visible spectrum that is perceived by the human eye, located between infrared and ultraviolet radiation.
+Light (ultimately from Proto-Indo-European *lewktom, with the meaning "brightness") is an electromagnetic radiation with a wavelength between 380 nm and 750 nm, the part of the visible spectrum that is perceived by the human eye, located between infrared and ultraviolet radiation.
 It consists of massless elementary particles called photons, which move at a speed of 299 792 458 m/s in a vacuum, while in matter it depends on its refractive index $(n = \frac{c}{v})$.
 The branch of physics that studies the behavior and characteristics of light is optics.

 Light is the physical agent that makes objects visible to the human eye.
-Its origin can be in celestial bodies such as the sun, the moon, or the stars, natural phenomena such as lightning, or in materials in combustion, ignition, or incandescence.
+Its origin can be in celestial bodies such as the Sun, the Moon, or the stars, natural phenomena such as lightning, or in materials in combustion, ignition, or incandescence.
 Throughout history, human beings have devised different procedures to obtain light in spaces lacking it, such as torches, candles, candlesticks, lamps or, more recently, electric lighting.
 Light is both the agent that enables vision and a visible phenomenon in itself, since light is also an object perceptible by the human eye.
 Light enables the perception of color, which reaches the retina through light rays that are transmitted by the retina to the optic nerve, which in turn transmits them to the brain by means of nerve impulses.
 The perception of light is a psychological process and each person perceives the same physical object and the same luminosity in a different way.Physical objects have different levels of luminance (or reflectance), that is, they absorb or reflect to a greater or lesser extent the light that strikes them, which affects the color, from white (maximum reflection) to black (maximum absorption).
 Both black and white are not considered colors of the conventional chromatic circle, but gradations of brightness and darkness, whose transitions make up the shadows.
 When white light hits a surface of a certain color, photons of that color are reflected; if these photons subsequently hit another surface they will illuminate it with the same color, an effect known as radiance — generally perceptible only with intense light.
 If that object is in turn the same color, it will reinforce its level of colored luminosity, i.e. its saturation.